 In short, when you many an online purchase, is your money protected?
 No it is not.
 Like with any new technology, many people are naturally slow to respond to change.
 While it took time to ease sceptics into the world of online purchases, digitally-focused companies have built trust with consumers by following through on their promises, doing what they say they’re going to do and correcting matters with top-notch customer service if things go astray.

 As companies continue to go extra lengths to ensure customer happiness, many of us have come to expect policies that protect our purchases and give us a method of recourse if we feel cheated, wronged and/or unsatisfied with a product or service for any reason.
 Is it safe to assume that your money is protected in an everyday transaction?
 In certain situations, maybe.
 Oftentimes, there are rules, laws and/or policies that are on your side as a consumer.
-In the uncharted territories of cryptocurrencies and ICOS, however, absolutely not.
-It’s always a good idea to know what you’re getting into, but this should be heavily emphasised in cryptocurrency transactions; take action to protect yourself with smart, educated decision making.
+In the newer uncharted territories of cryptocurrencies and ICOs, however, absolutely not.
+If you are considering investing in coins or tokens, it’s always a good idea to know what you’re getting into, but this should be heavily emphasised in cryptocurrency transactions; take action to protect yourself with smart, educated decision making.